 Writer and activist Rebecca Solnit fearlessly tells the truth about misogyny, injustice, and environmental destruction.
-But as Lindsay Kyte reports, she tells us another important truth: we have hope, and it is found in uncertainty.
+But, as Lindsay Kyte reported in this 2016 profile, Solnit tells us another important truth: we have hope, and it is found in uncertainty.

 Rebecca Solnit is certain of only one thing—that hope includes uncertainty.
 “We don’t know what’s going to happen next, and that gives us room to act,” she says.
 “Hope is active engagement with uncertainty and the possibilities that it holds.”

 Solnit is best known as an important feminist writer and activist.
 Her 2008 essay Men Explain Things to Me is credited with launching the term “mansplaining.”
 But as an award-winning journalist, historian, and activist, her work spans many genres, disciplines, and causes: landscapes, criticism, human rights, technology, indigenous peoples, gender, visual art, and climate change.

 When I ask Solnit how she describes what she does, she says, “My work has often been about connections between things seen as far apart or disparate—connections to cross fields in disciplines and cross times in cultures.
 I try and encourage people.
 I take interest in pleasures and possibilities that are already all around us.
 I try and connect the present, past, and future in how I tell stories.
 I try to look for the alternatives and the overlooked entrances and exits.”

 Writing is saying to no one and to everyone the things it is not possible to say to someone. -The Faraway Nearby

 Solnit learned to read the first week she attended school.
 “By the second semester, I realized that somebody got to write the books, and I made my final career decision then,” she says.